 High quality advice and assistance is essential to avoid getting caught by penalties or to improve compliance in order to get out of the penalty regime.
 Our wide VAT knowledge and experience of dealing with accounting systems and negotiating with the VAT man can be invaluable.

-Our VAT team includes a former HMRC anti-avoidance adviser, so is well placed to help guide you through the minefield that VAT planning activity has become.
+Our VAT team includes a former HMRC anti-avoidance adviser, so is well placed to help guide you through the minefield that VAT planning activity has become in recent years.

 VAT audits and health checks